You've Lost That Lovin' Feelin': Popularity

 The song is highly popular on the radio; according to the performing-rights organization Broadcast Music, Inc. (BMI), it became the most-played song of all time on American radio in 1997 with over 7 million airplays (all versions), overtaking the Beatles' "Yesterday".
 At the end of 1999, the song was ranked by the BMI as the most-played song of the 20th century, having been broadcast more than 8 million times on American radio and television, and it remains the most-played song, having accumulated almost 15 million airplays in the US by 2011.
 The song also received 11 BMI Pop Awards by 1997, the most for any song, and has received 14 in total so far.
 In 2019, "Every Breath You Take" by The Police displaced it as the most played song on US radio.

 The popularity of the song also means that it is one of the highest grossing songs for its copyright holders.
 It was estimated by the BBC programme The Richest Songs in the World in 2012 to be the third biggest earner of royalties of all songs, behind "White Christmas" and "Happy Birthday to You".

-One reason for the song's resurgence during the mid-1980s was the song's inclusion in the iconic '80s film Top Gun.
-After Maverick (assisted by Goose) serenades his love interest with the tune, she returns the favor by selecting it on the jukebox at his old hangout to catch his attention and reunite.
-As the end credits begin to roll, the main character, Maverick, literally flies off into the sunset as the Righteous Brothers harmonic chorus continues in the background.

-The song also made a significant appearance in the TV sitcom Cheers.
-It was said to be the favorite song of main character Rebecca Howe (Kirstie Alley) in the episode "Please Mr. Postman" and was included in multiple episodes throughout the series.

-The song has been adopted as a terrace chant by supporters of English football club Nottingham Forest.
-On 14 September 2013, Bill Medley visited Forest's City Ground to meet supporters before a match against Barnsley.